 Hospital ResidentDr.
 Elsamadicy is a resident in neurological surgery at Yale-New Haven hospital.
 He received is undergraduate degree in Biomedical Engineering from Vanderbilt University in 2013.
 Through his work focused on underserved populations and mentorship, Dr. Elsamadicy was awarded Vanderbilt's "Top 10 Outstanding Seniors".
 Dr. Elsamadicy received his MD from Duke University School of Medicine where he was awarded the Julian Abele Student of the Year for Duke School of Medicine Award and was a Feagin Leadership Scholar.
 Along with his leadership, Dr. Elsamadicy spent 2 researching in the Duke Brain Tumor Immunotherapy Program and currently continues performing Clinical-Outcomes research, resulting in numerous peer-reviewed publications.

-Associate Professor of Neurosurgery and Neuroscience; Deputy Director, MD-PhD ProgramDr.
+Professor of Neurosurgery and of Neuroscience; Deputy Director, MD-PhD ProgramDr.
 Angeliki Louvi (Ph.D.
-Columbia P&S, 1997) is Associate Professor of Neurosurgery and of Neuroscience, Deputy Director of the MD-PhD Program, and member of the Yale Interdepartmental Neuroscience Program (INP) and the Yale Program on Neurogenetics.
-She is interested in understanding how the perturbation of basic biological processes leads to clinically significant brain pathologies.
+Columbia P&S, 1997) is Professor of Neurosurgery and of Neuroscience, Deputy Director of the MD-PhD Program, and member of the Yale Interdepartmental Neuroscience Program (INP) and the Yale Program on Neurogenetics.
+She is interested in understanding how the perturbation of basic biological processes leads to clinically significant brain pathology.
 Her laboratory investigates the molecular and cellular mechanisms underlying cerebrovascular and structural brain disorders associated with specific genetic lesions.

 - Originally from Las Cruces, NM, Danielle earned her BA in Biology at New Mexico State University in 2015 before starting at Yale to pursue her MD-PhD later that year.
 In 2017, she began her PhD in Genetics and joined the laboratory of Dr. Murat Gunel, where she is focusing on employing various single-cell and next generation sequencing technologies to understand the molecular basis of meningioma tumorigenesis and microenvironment.
 After completing her joint degrees, Danielle hopes to go on to train in neurosurgery, where she aspires to emulate her mentors in becoming an active neurosurgeon-scientist.
 Danielle is an active member of the Yale community and is dedicated to mentorship and encouraging others to pursue the surgeon-scientist training.
 She is a co-founder of the Yale Neurosurgery Interest Group, the Cushing Society and has served as a member of Diversity and Inclusion Committees of the MD-PhD program (past) and Yale Neurosurgery Department (present), as well as on the MD Admissions committee.
 She is a Graduate Affiliate of Berkeley College, where she serves as a mentor to Yale College students and enjoys teaching Human Anatomy as a TA and tutoring students in biology and chemistry as a private tutor.